craftcms/docs/docs/4.x/dev/filters.md

 ## `group`

-Groups items in an array by a the results of an arrow function.
+Groups items in an array by the results of an arrow function.

 ```twig
 {% set allEntries = craft.entries().section('blog').all() %}